manojkumarjala-dev/manojmj98/README.md

 Software Developer
 ------------------

 I am a software development engineer with a strong foundation in programming and a passion for creating efficient and user-friendly software solutions.
-Currently pursuing a Master's in Computer Science at Indiana University Bloomington with a perfect GPA of 4.0, I specialize in developing and optimizing software using Java, Spring Boot, JavaScript, React.js, and Agile Methodologies.
+Currently pursuing a Master's in Computer Science at Indiana University Bloomington, I specialize in developing and optimizing software using Java, Spring Boot, JavaScript, React.js, and Agile Methodologies.

 * 🌍  I'm based in Bloomington, Indiana.
 * 🖥️  See my portfolio at [manojKumarJala](http://manojkumarjala-portfolio.vercel.app/)